Updated on April 15th, 2021

 Political Science Scholarships

 In most cases, opportunities in this category are limited to scholarships for political science majors.
 However, some are also open to students studying related subjects (such as government, law enforcement, and pre-law) or those who have decided to minor in political science but pursue another major.
-Additionally, political science majors often qualify for scholarships open to social science majors in general.
+Additionally, political science majors often qualify for scholarships open to social science majors and general scholarships available to students studying a wide array of disciplines.

 As with all scholarships, the awarding organization determines the qualifications for its scholarships.
 This means many political science scholarships aren’t open to every student who selects that major.
-Additionally, the requirements for one can vary dramatically from another.
+Additionally, the requirements for one can vary dramatically from one political science program to another.

 Undergraduate Political Science Scholarships

-Many scholarships aim specifically at undergraduate students.
-Some are available to incoming freshman, while others are limited to college sophomores, juniors, or seniors.
+Many scholarships aim their financial aid specifically at undergraduate students.
+Some are available to incoming freshmen, while others are limited to college sophomores, juniors, or seniors.

-Here is a list of undergraduate scholarships for students interested in political science that are open to nearly everyone who wants to major in the field:
+Here is a list of undergraduate scholarships for students interested in political science that are open to nearly everyone who wants to major in the political science field:

 - Charles L. Hebner Memorial Scholarship